-Pyinstaller packages an entire Python intrepreter with the binary, So do not worry about the user having Python installed.
+Pyinstaller packages an entire Python interpreter with the binary, So do not worry about the user having Python installed.

 Now we have an exe.
 I would suggest converting to MSIX.

-Exes are cool and all, but they’re not really package manager matieral.
-Winget with an .exe is a glorified Softonic / CNET Software.
+Exes are cool and all, but they’re not really package manager material.
+Winget with a .exe is a glorified Softonic / CNET Software.
 MSIX gives us the real power to:

 - Automatically update the app